 - 1. The Competitions' Committee shall consist of: - a.
-The Chair or person acting as Chair. - b.
-A minimum of two (2) and a maximum of four (4) other persons. - c.
-The Technical Director will sit on the committee in an advisory capacity. - d.
-The Far West SSC Competitions' Committee representative, where possible, will be an ex-officio member of this committee in an advisory capacity. - 2.
-The Competitions' Committee will be responsible for: - a. overseeing all BCSSA provincial competitions by liaising with the host clubs and committees; - b. ensuring that the host clubs and committees adhere to the Competitions and Events Policies, Procedures and Regulations; - c. presenting plans for the upcoming season to the BCSSA Board of Directors by the Spring planning meeting.
+The Chair or person acting as Chair. - Representatives of the Athlete Development Committee; the Coaching Development Committee; the Officials Development Committee; the Sport Development Committee and up to a maximum of two other persons. - c.
+The Technical Director or Sport Administrator will sit on the committee in an advisory capacity. - d.
+If a BCSSA member is appointed to Speed Skating Canada's Competitions Committee then that member where possible, will be an ex-officio member of this committee in an advisory capacity. - 2.
+The Competitions' Committee will be responsible for: - a. overseeing all BCSSA provincial competitions by liaising with the host clubs and committees;

+- b. ensuring that the host clubs and committees adhere to the Competitions and Events Policies, Procedures and Regulations; - c. presenting plans for the upcoming season to the BCSSA Board of Directors by the Spring planning meeting.